Exponential growth makes India the global COVID hot spot | DW | 29.04.2021

 More infected, more dead

 As the number of infections rises exponentially, the number of deaths is also increasing rapidly.
-To date, more than 200,000 people in India have died from or with COVID-19.
-Currently, the mortality rate in India is 1.14%.
+To date, more than 200,000 people in India have died of COVID-19.
+The mortality rate is 1.14%.
 So if 1.14% of the 18 million people currently infected die, that would be another 205,200 deaths.
 If the number of infected people doubles, that's an additional 410,400 deaths.

 And, as the coronavirus doesn't stop at national borders, the B.1.617 variant and the exponential growth of new infections on the Indian subcontinent are rightly causing concern not only there — but worldwide.